 The natural dubbing materials I chose created a buggy appearance.
 I added specific UV materials to both enhance the visibility of the fly and provide additional movement to create a silhouette that looked and moved like living, breathing food.

-Through this process of extensive testing, design, retesting and redesign, I selected the 6 most successful color variations: Black, Olive, Rusty Brown, White, Dark Burgundy and Burnt Orange.
-The black, olive and rusty brown colors imitate leeches.
-Burgundy and burnt orange are attractor colors, and white imitates minnows or young fry.
+Through this process of extensive testing, design, retesting and redesign, I selected four color variations for the initial launch: Black, Olive, Dark Burgundy and Burnt Orange.
+The black and olive imitate leeches.
+Burgundy and burnt orange are attractor colors.

 The Grizzly Bug has been tested and proven to work in various forms of presentation.
 It may be fished from the surface down two or three feet, as a streamer along shallow shore line areas, trolled, or fished vertically up through the water column.

 I caught over twenty trout in one day, all 18-20 inches, using this pattern.
 Check out the video from that day:

 Here’s a closeup of the trout I caught in the video above:

 All the stillwater fly patterns that will soon be available have been field-tested under varying conditions, at multiple locations, and during different times of day and seasons.
 Those test results have driven re-designs, which were then tested and redesigned again, based on the results.

 I am excited about the introduction these patterns.
 It is my hope that these patterns be as productive for you as they have been for me.